Illinois higher ed leaders pledge commitment to diversity after SCOTUS ruling

 “I think that there is unlikely to be a big impact,” he said.
 “Because this decision is across the whole higher ed landscape, there is this thought that it will have wide ripple effects … and there is some evidence that when race is no longer a factor that's considered, sometimes the racial composition of an enrollment or a class can change.”

-Barnds, who oversees all enrollment management functions at Augie, said the college does not utilize an affirmative action program in its admissions process — nor will it need to change any policies in wake of the decision.
+Barnds, who oversees all enrollment management functions, said the college does not use an affirmative action program in its admissions process — nor will it need to change any policies in wake of the decision.

 “We've practiced what is referred to as, 'Holistic Admission,' and that's certainly what many private colleges do,” he said.
 “We're looking at multiple factors of how a student can contribute to our community.”

 Millikin University leaders also do not anticipate much, if any, affect on admission procedures.
-Stacey Hubbard, dean of admissions and financial aid, said the university does not consider race as a component when making admission decisions.
+Stacey Hubbard, dean of admissions and financial aid, said the Decatur college does not consider race as a component when making admission decisions.

 "One of Millikin's core values is inclusion, diversity, equity and accessibility, and we have historically attracted a diverse population of applicants due to the academic and co-curricular activities we offer," she said, adding that one initiative of the Decatur institution's strategic plan involves "nurturing a welcoming and inclusive campus environment with a goal of fostering a sense of belonging for all who engage with Millikin."

+Eureka College President Jamel Wright said in a statement the school — which is the alma mater of former President Ronald Reagan — does not consider race in its admissions process but remains committed to values of diversity, equity and inclusion.

+“As an institution founded by abolitionists that was the first college in the state of Illinois to admit men and women on an equal basis, Eureka College values our students’ diverse experiences and backgrounds,” Wright said in the statement.

-Drew Zimmerman, Brendan Denison, Les O'Dell, Valerie Wells, Olivia Allen and Matuesz Janik contributed to this story.
+Olivia Allen, Brendan Denison, Mateusz Janik, Les O'Dell, Kelsey Watznauer, Valerie Wells and Drew Zimmerman contributed to this story.